 How To Apply

 Applications should be complete, including all required information and materials.
 Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding.
 Please be prepared to submit the following information through the eGRANT system:

 - Dun & Bradstreet (DUNS) number.
 Go to Dun & Bradstreet to apply for a number or check to see if your organization has a number.
 Go here for more information on DUNS numbers

 - Budget itemization (if needed to show additional information on the project budget).

 - Biographies (no longer than one half page for each) of the key artistic and administrative personnel working on the project (paid and volunteer).

 - A list of your organization’s board of directors.
-Please indicate their ethnic make-up and members with disabilities.
+Please indicate their racial/ethnic make-up and members with disabilities.
 Public schools should submit a list of the current members of their school board.
 Governmental entities should submit a list of their municipal or county level governing boards.